Atlanta VC Directory

 Tech Square Ventures[1][2][3][4][7]

 An Atlanta-based seed VC founded by Blake Patton.
-Invests from Pre-Seed to Series A ($0.5–3M checks) in enterprise B2B and marketplace startups (applied AI, logistics/supply-chain, vertical SaaS, infrastructure/productivity, sustainability/energy) primarily in the Southeastern U.S. (80% regional focus).
+Invests from Pre-Seed to Series A ($0.5-3M checks) in enterprise B2B and marketplace startups (applied AI, logistics/supply-chain, vertical SaaS, infrastructure/productivity, sustainability/energy) primarily in the Southeastern U.S. (80% regional focus).
 Raised a $75M Fund II in 2024.
-Operates the Engage accelerator platform connecting startups with corporations and Georgia Tech.
+Operates the Engage accelerator platform connecting startups with corporations and Georgia Tech, running its 13th cohort in 2024.
 The team is Atlanta-based.

 TechOperators[1][2][3][4][7]